Minituff/Finance-utils/Compile_bank_statements/readme.md

             // Does the csv file have headers?
 If true then "date" "description "category "transaction_type" and "amount can be Strings, otherwise they should correspond with the column starting from 0.
 If this is false, then you must use index number for columns.

             "date": "Transaction Date",  (int|str)
-            // The column name or index where the date is shown
+            // The column name or index (starting from 0) where the date is shown

             "description": "Description", (int|str)
             // The column name or index where the description (or title) is shown
+            // Place an empty string "" if the bank does not provide a descption

             "category": "Category", (int|str)
             // The column name or index where the item category is shown (Food, travel, etc.)